DotCampus/dotcampus.github.io/_posts/2024-08-02-integrating-ai-in-our-recommendations.md

 ### Integrating Gemini AI into Dot Campus

-The next step for me was to properly calibrate the response AI response from the usual format to a JSON format which could be easily parsed as a REST API response (REST, or Representational State Transfer, is a software architectural style for creating web services).
+The next step for me was to properly calibrate and convert the AI response from the usual format to a JSON format which could be easily parsed as a REST API response (REST, or Representational State Transfer, is a software architectural style for creating web services).
 I also improved the parameters and fine-tuned the AI prompt.

 ![Gemini prompt and response](https://github.com/user-attachments/assets/4e62c73c-b2b8-4827-89b2-059fe5369916)